-- Exercise – Exercise can temporarily create more stomach problems because exercises increases stomach acid.
+- Exercise Exercise can temporarily create more stomach problems because exercise increases stomach acid.
 But eventually, exercise should help you control your anxiety better, and possibly improve your hormonal balance.
-Exercise is one of the best things you can do for your physical and mental health, providing far more benefits that simply muscle mass and a healthy heart.
+Exercise is one of the best things you can do for your physical and mental health, providing far more benefits than simply muscle mass and a healthy heart.

 See a Doctor for Severe Stomach Problems and Commit to Your Anxiety

 If your stomach problems have become a serious issue, it's safe to contact a doctor.
-There are some harmless and less harmless issues that can lead to persistent stomach problems, and medical intervention can be valuable.
+There are some harmless (or less harmful) issues that can lead to persistent stomach problems, and medical intervention can be valuable.